-The DHSC GAM does not require the following IFRS Standards and Interpretations to be applied in 2020-21.
+The DHSC GAM does not require the following IFRS Standards and Interpretations to be applied in 2021-22.
 These Standards are still subject to HM Treasury FReM adoption.

-IFRS 16 Leases - The Standard is effective 1 April 2021 as adapted and interpreted by the FReM.
+IFRS 16 Leases - The Standard is effective 1 April 2022 as adapted and interpreted by the FReM.

-IFRS 17 Insurance Contracts - Application required for accounting periods beginning on or after 1 January 2021, but not yet adopted by the FReM: early adoption is not therefore permitted.
+IFRS 17 Insurance Contracts - The Standard is effective for accounting periods beginning on or after 1 January 2023.
+IFRS 17 is yet to be adopted by the FReM, therefore early adoption is not permitted.